jenn-if-err/vortex-agent/README.md

 ## Testing

-If possible, test using cloud VMs, or k8s, but for specific kernel versions, below is a rough guide on how to setup a custom kernel with a Debian system using [QEMU](https://www.qemu.org/).
+If possible, test using k8s, or cloud VMs.
+But for specific kernel versions, however, below is a rough guide on how to setup a specific kernel version with a Debian system using [QEMU](https://www.qemu.org/).

 ```sh
 # Install prerequisites: